giantswarm/cert-manager-app/README.md

 ## Upgrading from v0.9.0 (Giant Swarm app v1.0.8 to 2.0.x)

-If you are using a version the app prior to `v1.0.8` then please upgrade to `v1.0.8` first.
+If you are using a version of the App prior to `v1.0.8` then please upgrade to `v1.0.8` first.

 From `v1.0.8`, the upgrade path is as follows: